super-jw/LFADEA/README.md

 ## Environment

-The repository is divided into two parts, `wonder3d` folder contains the code attacking wonder3d, and `zero123++` folder contains the code attacking zero123++.
-Please cheak the environment detail in each folder
+The repository is divided into two parts, `wonder3d` folder contains the code attacking Wonder3d, and `zero123++` folder contains the code attacking Zero123++.
+Please cheak the environment detail in each folder.

 ## Content